ahawkins/hawkins.io/blog/_posts/joy_of_design/2014-01-17-sinatra-logicless_views.md

 start with "just"--like it should be easy.
 I emphasized just because that's usually where the emphasis is.
 People external to the code usually assume it is easy.
 We programmers know inherently you cannot _just_ do something.
-There are always problems in the way.
+There are always some problems.
 Why do we have a natural aversion to such tasks?
 Is it because we see them as less important or are they usually so hard that they're depressing?